© Crown copyright 2021

-The process for selecting operators of the Pilot is set out below.
+The process for selecting two further Operators of the Extended Pilot is set out below.

 Defra identifies the Pilot Operators

-(i) All organisations who meet the mandatory requirements and who wish to operate the Pilot are invited to respond to the Request for Information (RFI) questions at Annex A, which will allow Defra to assess:
+(i) All organisations who meet the mandatory requirements and who wish to operate the Extended Pilot are invited to respond to the RFI questions at Annex A, which will allow Defra to assess:

-- the capability of the organisation to deliver the Pilot
+- the capability of the organisation to deliver the Extended Pilot

 - whether the organisation is able to meet the additional criteria on providing effective service to the sector, as defined by Defra

-(ii) From these organisations, Defra will select the two Pilot Operators who score the highest in their responses to the selection criteria, and authorise them to provide Final Pilot Proposals to the Home Office.
+(ii) From these organisations, Defra will select the two Potential Pilot Operators who score the highest in their responses to the selection criteria and authorise them to provide Final Scheme Proposals (FSP) to the Home Office.

-The Potential Pilot Operator provides Final Pilot Proposal
+The Potential Pilot Operator provides Final Scheme Proposal

-(iii) The selected Pilot Operators will then submit a Final Scheme Proposal (FSP) to the Home Office.
-The FSP will require a detailed summary of how the operator propose to select, sponsor and monitor migrants, and adhere to all Home Office requirements in practice, including those on migrants safety and welfare.
-Each FSP will build on the Pilot Operator’s RFI response.
+(iii) The selected Potential Pilot Operators will then submit an FSP to the Home Office.
+The FSP will require a detailed summary of how the Operator proposes to select, sponsor and monitor migrants, and adhere to all Home Office requirements in practice, including those on migrant safety and welfare.
+Each FSP will build on the Potential Pilot Operator’s RFI response.